Node.js Buffer Operations: Views, Copies, and Memory Ownership

 sub[0] = 99;

-console.log(mainBuffer); // <Buffer 01 63 03 04 05>The third API, Buffer.from(), changes behavior depending on the input type:
+console.log(mainBuffer); // Prints: <Buffer 01 63 03 04 05> (0x63 is 99 in hex)The third API, Buffer.from(), also confuses devs because its behavior completely changes depending on exactly what input you pass into it -

 | Input | Ownership behavior |